• Free Tours

 My family and I never miss the Gràcia Festival in August.

-The streets are transformed into fun themed worlds as residents spend weeks drawing painting and modelling sculptures for their road.
+The streets are transformed into fun-themed worlds as residents spend weeks drawing painting and modelling sculptures for their row.

 This is all combined with free music concerts, local competitions and displays.
 It’s a great party atmosphere.